AndresSern/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 *Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.*

-1. You can find the source code here
-2. The output of the program should be:
+1. The output of the program should be:
      - Float:, followed by the float with only 2 digits
      - followed by a new line
-3. You are not allowed to cast number to string
+2. You are not allowed to cast number to string
-4. You have to use the new print formatting tips (with .format(...))
+3. You have to use the new print formatting tips (with .format(...))

 ```
 guillaume@ubuntu:~/py/0x00$ ./4-print_float.py